 History and development of capital punishment as a criminal justice remedy.
-Focuses on process and issues such as deterrence and discrimination as related to the execution of violent offenders.
-(Cross-listed with SOCI 5135.)
+Focuses on processes and issues such as deterrence and discrimination as related to the execution of violent offenders.
+Cross-listed: SOCI 5135.

-CRIM 5136 Race and Crime
+CRIM 5136 - Race and Crime

 Historical and social understanding of racial and ethnic groups in the United States as related to causation of crime and involvement in the criminal justice system.